 Was this helpful?

 Connect research agents to web search engines, academic databases, SEC filings, patent databases, internal knowledge bases, and custom APIs without writing integration code from scratch.
-Each integration is maintained by the community and tested against current API versions.
+The LangChain integrations directory lists over 750 community-maintained connectors covering LLM providers, vector stores, document loaders, search APIs, and other data sources.

 Use Case: